 What happened to us? …

 When we were kids, I thought we were twins.

-I grew-up looking after you like I had to do for my own self.
-It’s like I had two selves, since we only had two-years age gap.
+I grew up looking after you like I had to do for myself.
+It’s like I had two selves since we only had a two-years age gap.
 Being with you was like being alone with myself.
 So I had a lot of time to read books, watch movies and try writing.

-At the early age, I learned how to train a one-year-old child to use spoon and fork when eating, to use the toilet when nature called, to get dressed, to combed hair after every shower, to sit properly.
+At an early age, I learned how to train a one-year-old child to use a spoon and fork when eating, to use the toilet when nature called, to get dressed, to combed hair after every shower, to sit properly.

 You were that one-year-old.

 I learned how to be responsible for other people because of you.
 You taught me how to take care of others without expecting something in return.
 You taught me to be patient, to be sensitive to other people’s need, to control my emotions, to always think ten times before doing something stupid.
 You taught me to be perfect, or at least act perfectly.

 I think you’re lucky to have us, as a family.
 Aside from our parents, you have six sisters and brothers to look after you.
 It’s a good thing also that you’re the fifth child to be born out of seven children.
 At 41 years old, you are still our baby.